 - New York Yankees TV Market: New York, Connecticut and parts of New Jersey and Pennsylvania.

-- Best Solution when inside their TV Market: Watch on Yes Network through the AT&T TV streaming service (sign up online)
+- Best Solution when inside their TV Market: Watch on Yes Network through the DIRECTV STREAM streaming service (sign up online)

 - Best Solution when living Outside the Yankees TV Market: Watch nearly all Yankees games on MLB.TV.

 What Channel Are The Yankees On